andreburto/vtubers/README.md

 * Better error handling.

 ## Update Log

+**2024-12-15:** Crude loader works with exiting files.
+Now I can start converting everything over to MongoDB from CSV files.

 **2024-09-01:** Broke up files to make editing them easier, but can go further.
 Added basic logic to update the files and add records.
 (Primo 90's webdev!)